 Revised Critical Habitat for the Pacific Coast Western Snowy Plover

-The Pacific Coast population of the Western Snowy Plover (Charadrius nivosus nivosus) is federally listed under the Endangered Species Act of 1973 as threatened.
+The Pacific Coast population of the Western Snowy Plover (Charadrius nivosus nivosus) is federally listed under the of 1973 as threatened.
 They are a Bird Species of Special Concern in California and were listed as endangered under the Washington Department of Game Policy No. 402 in 1981, and as threatened by the Oregon Fish and Wildlife Commission in 1975.
 The threatened status in Oregon was reaffirmed in 1989 under the Oregon Endangered Species Act1.

 Western Snowy Plover Female on Alert